International-GNSS-Service/SLM/doc/source/installation.rst

         ?> pip install igs-slm

-You also have the option of working with our development version from github, but unless you have a compeling reason to do so you should use the release on pypi.
+You also have the option of working with our development version from github, but unless you have a compelling reason to do so you should use the release on pypi.

     .. code:: bash